‘THE WHITE RAVEN’

-One giant shadow cast upon this ground, my heartbeat is the only sound;
+A giant’s shadow cast upon this ground, my heartbeat is the only sound;

 My imagination conjured beasts from horror stories and lore of yore.

-As I stepped into the clearing and made my way beyond the depth
+As I stepped into the clearing and made my way beyond the depth–

-Of the shadows laid by the pines blanketing the floor.
+of the shadows laid by the pines, blanketing the floor.

 Outstretched, in the center of the clearing

-Growing from the meadows clovered floor;
+Growing from the meadows clovered floor.

 I see a tree standing tall, the king above the pineland floor.